|Nutrition Facts (per serving)|

-New Orleans has long been famous for its many cross-cultural food traditions, including deep-fried beignets, buttery praline candies, fabulous po' boys, gumbos, jambalayas, and the wonderful baked bread puddings served up in their restaurants and bistros.
-Our New Orleans bread pudding will make you feel like you're dining in the French Quarter with a classic combination of French bread, plumped whiskey-soaked raisins, and a rich whiskey or bourbon sauce.
+New Orleans has long been famous for its many cross-cultural food traditions, including deep-fried beignets, buttery praline candies, fabulous po'boys, gumbos, jambalayas, and the wonderful baked bread puddings served up in their restaurants and bistros.
+This New Orleans bread pudding will make you feel like you're dining in the French Quarter with a classic combination of French bread, plumped whiskey-soaked raisins, and a rich whiskey or bourbon sauce.

 - For the Bread Pudding: